sandervandevelde/MQTTBrokerPrivatePreview/README.md

 # Customer onboarding instructions - MQTT Broker Private Preview

 The Microsoft Azure messaging team invites you and your organization to preview the MQTT Broker feature.
 During this preview, we will provide full support with a high level of engagement from the Azure messaging product group.
-We look forward to your feedback  as you leverage this capability for your pub/sub solutions.
 Please note that this preview is available by invitation only and requires an NDA.
 By participating in the private preview, you agree to the [Terms of Use](https://www.microsoft.com/legal/terms-of-use).
+Please submit the [form](https://forms.office.com/Pages/DesignPageV2.aspx?subpage=design&FormId=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURURXNEw4UkpTOEdNVTVXSllLQVhBUUo0US4u) to signup for private preview.
+We look forward to your feedback as you leverage this capability for your pub/sub solutions.
+You can submit your feedback using this [form](https://forms.office.com/Pages/DesignPageV2.aspx?subpage=design&FormId=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURDA2RVRTV1VBSUQ2MDBCM1g3WkY4Q1k2Sy4u).

 ## Overview of MQTT Broker
 MQTT broker is a pub/sub messaging broker, to enable secure transfer of messages to and from clients.
 You can now use MQTT’s flexible topic structure to send and receive messages from your clients (devices/services) and support flexible messaging patterns such as command and control and as well as broadcast messages to clients.